 While living in Japan, you will need to go to the supermarket regularly, and eventually, it can get expensive; that’s totally normal.
 Here are some ways you can save money while shopping for groceries:

 - Go in the evening.
-Most Japanese supermarkets offer discounts between 5pm and 8pm.
+Most supermarkets in Japan offer discounts between 5pm and 8pm.
 It’s a good time to go and get what you need!
 Just be aware that at the end of the day, the selection may be a bit more limited.

 - Get a point card.
 Japan LOVES point cards and supermarkets are no exception!
 Some cards allow you to collect money you can then use in that store later.